claudiopro/mydockerbuild/README.md

           \____\______/
 ```

-This repo contains a Dockerfile which performs the following steps:
+This repo contains a `Dockerfile` which performs the following steps:

 * Downloads the [whalesay image](https://hub.docker.com/r/docker/whalesay/), a variation of the popular [cowsay](https://github.com/schacon/cowsay) Linux program
 * Installs the `fortune` program via `apt-get` (this image is based on Ubuntu)
 * Feeds the output of `fortune` to `cowsay`, showing the random quote in the balloon uttered (???) by the whale

+# Usage

-The repo provides scripts to build and run the image
+The repo provides scripts to build and run the image.

-# Build
+## Build

 Execute the following command: